SAP-samples/teched2022-DA280/exercises/9_Export_to_DWC/README.md

 1. In SAP Data Warehouse Cloud, go to Connections and click 'Create'.
 <br>![](/exercises/9_Export_to_DWC/images/8_4.png)

-2. Choose conenction type 'Cloud Data Integration'.
+2. Choose connection type 'Cloud Data Integration'.
 <br>![](/exercises/9_Export_to_DWC/images/8_5.png)

 3. Under connection details, enter the URL for the Data Export Service.
 In our case that is either